Internationally recognised for high quality teaching, excellent facilities and unique opportunities.

 Embrace studio culture and community

 Teaching and learning at the school is led by academic staff and professional practitioners in our well-equipped studios and workshops.
 Students learn through making, experimenting with process and technique, developing the knowledge and skills for their personal and professional practice.
 Students' work in progress is exhibited and celebrated throughout the year.
 Our inclusive and student-centred studio approach encourages peer learning and fosters the building of creative communities both during and beyond study.

 Recognition of students’ work is widespread:

 - Annually, students are selected for the month-long Venice Biennale fellowships through the British Council.
-This year these were awarded to Furniture student Ella Merriman and MArch student Tarn Philip.
+This year these were awarded to Estelle Curtins, Agnes Fouda, Ella Wragg and Christina Morris

 Take up a short course

-In addition to our undergraduate and postgraduate courses, which include courses validated by the Royal Institute of British Architects (RIBA), the School offers a wide range of short courses.
-Whether you are seeking a new skill, developing an existing one or simply want a bite-size taste of The Cass, we also offer you short courses.
-In our well-equipped studios students learn through making, experiment with process and technique and develop skills for personal and professional practice.
+In addition to our undergraduate and postgraduate courses, which include courses validated by the Royal Institute of British Architects (RIBA), the School offers a range of short courses, designed for those seeking a new skill or developing an existing one.

 Stay up to date